apache/httpcomponents-website/src/site/markdown/httpcomponents-core-5.5.x/json-jackson2.md

 Presently HttpCore JSON bindings use version 2 of Jackson JSON processor.

-Some examples of HttpCore JSON bindings in action cab be found [here](examples-jackson2.md)
+Some examples of HttpCore JSON bindings in action can be found [here](examples-jackson2.md)